cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/71/AuthoringPatterns.md

 ### Encounters

-QICore defines an [Encounter](https://hl7.org/fhir/us/qicore/STU4.1.1/StructureDefinition-qicore-encounter.html) profile to model any encounter between a patient and any number of providers in any setting, including virtual.
+QICore defines an [Encounter](https://hl7.org/fhir/us/qicore/STU5.0.0/StructureDefinition-qicore-encounter.html) profile to model any encounter between a patient and any number of providers in any setting, including virtual.

 > NOTE: For background information on accessing clinical information with CQL, see the [Retrieve](https://cql.hl7.org/02-authorsguide.html#retrieve) topic in the CQL specification.

 #### Office visit encounters

-By default, encounters in QICore are characterized by the `type` element, which is typically associated with a value set to limit the set of encounters returned to those with a code in the given value set.
+By default, encounters in QICore are characterized by the `type` element, which is typically associated with a value set to limit the set of encounters returned to those that a code in the given value set.
 For example:

 ```cql
 define "Office Visit Encounters":